officialrealTM/mcserver_installer/README.md

 #### **Can I use this Script on Debian 11, Ubuntu or other Distros?**

-No. (or maybe yes?)
-This Script has been developed and tested on Debian 10 only.
+No. This Script has been developed and tested on Debian 10 only.
-Try it on other Distros at your own risk!
+Therefore the script prevents you from executing it on other Distros.

 #### **Where are my Serverfiles located?**